trufflesuite/ganache-cli-archive/README.md

 </p>

 ## Welcome to Ganache CLI
-Ganache CLI, part of the Truffle suite of Ethereum development tools, is the command line version of [Ganache](https://github.com/trufflesuite/ganache), your personal blockchain for Ethereum development.
+Ganache CLI, part of the Truffle suite of blockchain development tools, is the command line version of [Ganache](https://github.com/trufflesuite/ganache), your personal blockchain for Ethereum development.

 Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and safer.
 It also includes all popular RPC functions and features (like events) and can be run deterministically to make development a breeze.

+For Tezos networks, Ganache CLI uses Flextesa to make developing Tezos applications faster, easier, and safer.

 ### Looking for TestRPC?